eric-vo/mathworks-noise-suppression/README.md

   - Objective metrics (Noise reduction ratio, RMSE, SNR, correlation, PSNR, etc.)

 ### Future Improvements
-Given more time and capable hardware, we would implement the following changes:
+Given more time and more capable hardware, we would implement the following improvements:
 - Develop and train our own Deep Learning Model from scratch using larger datasets
 - Use a validation set in conjunction with the training set while fine-tuning model